 It’s perhaps a cliché, but almost everyone is on social media in some way, shape, or form.
 Not only are they present, but they also interact with their favourite businesses on a regular basis.

 So as a small business trying to reach new customers, social media should be a critical part of your marketing strategy.
-You need to connect with the right people.

 To learn more about your audience, it pays to do research (literally).
 Ask yourself: who is interacting with us?
 Then you can start to tailor your content and responses to them.
 It can also give an idea of how broad your audience is (and whether you have an audience at all).

 In this article, we’ll look at how to make the most out of social media marketing for your small business.

 You’ll increase your brand awareness.
 By implementing a social media strategy will greatly increase your brand recognition since you will be engaging with a broad audience of consumers.